yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### VoterRecords
 Go to [VoterRecords.com](https://voterrecords.com/), find your information, scroll to the bottom of the page and click on the"record opt-out" link.
 This will lead to an opt-out form, which you’ll need to submit.
 You may receive a verification link you’ll need to click on to verify your opt-out request.

-### 💐 📞 💰 White Pages
-Find [your information](https://www.whitepages.com/), and then [opt out](https://www.whitepages.com/suppression_requests).
-You will need to provide a phone number and enter an opt-out code when you receive the phone call.
-Opt-out information [is available](https://support.whitepages.com/hc/en-us/articles/115010106908-How-do-I-edit-or-remove-a-personal-listing).
-You can also [send a request form](https://support.whitepages.com/hc/en-us/requests/new).
-(I am including multiple options because these sites have a tendency to disappear.)
-Sometimes, information is removed from White Pages but not White Pages Premium, so make sure to double-check for your listing.
-Unfortunately, it may not be possible to opt out of White Pages Premium pages without an account.
-White Pages also owns [411.com](https://www.411.com/), so check for your information there.
-The opt-out is the same.
-You may need to verify your opt-out by receiving an automated voice call and entering a four-digit code into your phone.

 ### ZoomInfo
 Check to see if your information is on ZoomInfo by [filling out this form](https://privacyrequest.zoominfo.com/remove/verify).
 Opt out if it has an email on record—they will email you a code.
 ZoomInfo appears to have moved towards focusing primarily on business rather than individuals.